iunera/nlweb-js-client/README.md

 </script>
 ```

-See [example-bundled.html](example-bundled.html) for a complete example.
+See [example-bundled.html](examples/example-bundled.html) for a complete example.

-### Using as an ES Module
+#### Using as an ES Module

-For more control and better integration with modern JavaScript applications, you can use the library as an ES module:
+For modern JavaScript applications and more control:

 ```javascript
 import { ChatInterface, findChatInterface } from 'nlweb-js-client';